kzr8/moe-junyuanpri/_departments/English Language.md

 ##### **Book Flood (P1 – P6)**

-A set of books is available in P1 – P3 classroom to encourage every pupil to read widely and frequently.
-The pupils also take the books home to read to their parents.
+A set of books is available in P1 – P3 classroom to encourage every pupil to read widely and frequently.&nbsp; The pupils also take the books home to read to their parents.
 This allows for bonding between the child and parents through such a meaningful activity.

 P4 – P6 pupils also borrow books from the school library for their silent reading daily.